 We will come back to this question later.
 Let's continue on so that we can discover what makes children special.

 The next morning, the teacher posted their forms on the bulletin board for all to see as they walked into the classroom.
-As they tried to guess who was who, the children learned that they had similar features but yet, they were unique in other ways.
-The concept hit home with them as to how their individuality made them special.
+As they tried to guess who was who, the children learned that they had similar features, but yet they were unique in other ways.
+The concept hit home with them: Their individuality made them special.

-How Can I Help My Child Know He Is Special?
+How Can I Help My Child Know They Are Special?

 It is said that people have mastery of four to five talents and gifts unique to themselves.
 Just as no two snowflakes are alike, our creator made us all unique individuals.
 We all have a purpose in life to fulfill.
-Yes, no one else can take your place or do your job in life, which you are uniquely qualified for; if you don't do this, then someone else will, but it may not be as effective (or, it may never be done!).
+Yes, no one else can take your place or do your job in life, which you are uniquely qualified for; if you don't do this, then someone else will, but they may not be as effective (or, the job may never be done!).

 As parents, we must instill a sense of our child's extraordinary life within them.
-We must encourage their gifts, talents and special dreams of which they have been given.
-Our children must know that they are one person with special abilities, yet one of many in a world of opportunity.
+We must encourage the gifts and talents they have been given and their special dreams.
+Our child must know that they are one person with special abilities, yet one of many in a world of opportunity.
 Here are a few ideas for how to help your child discover this.

 Now, as you have had time to think through this concept, and knowing you also have a special purpose in life, can you answer the question?